Sinacam/interface/README.md

 ## Member functions

 #### `template<typename T> interface(T&& t)`
 Constructs an interface from `t` that have methods similar to interface methods.
 Similarity follows that of `std::function`.
+Only participates in overload resolution if `T` isn't an interface.

+#### `template<typename I> interface(I&& i)`
+Constructs an interface from another interface `I` that must have a superset of methods.
+Only participates in overload resolution if `I` is an interface.

 #### `signature method_name`
 `signature` and `method_name` are arguments passed in to the interface.